micelshima/notes/README.md

 notes
 =====
-Notes App written in Powershell and WPF for managing personal notes with a SQLite database.
+Notes App written in Powershell and WPF for managing personal notes.

 All notes are stored in a SQLite database and you can easily find them by any of the fields with the predictive search bar.
 You can filter search with several words separated by space.